 THE STUFF ABOUT THE STUFF (2000)

-then there came one of those assignments where you had a list of options. one was a “radio show/play”, and matt and i ended up partners. he came over to my place one day after school and we recorded our script, which was a mock-commercial for “henry & sister inbred baby farm/factory”, complete with celebrity testimonials and lots of improvised insanity.
+Then there came one of those assignments where you had a list of options.
+One was a “radio show/play”, and Matt and I ended up working together as partners.
+He came over to my place one day after school and we recorded our script, which was a mock-commercial for “Henry and Sister Inbred Baby Farm/Factory”, complete with celebrity testimonials and lots of improvised insanity.

-we each played about half a dozen different characters, and i provided the music and sound effects. bill clinton sang “i touch myself” by divinyls as a piano ballad. we even made room for a pretty racy news and weather report, with matt improvising in character like a pro. it all ended with an intentionally off-key and warped rewritten reading of “if god was one of us” by joan osbourne.
+We each played about half a dozen different characters, and I provided the music and sound effects.
+Bill Clinton sang “I Touch Myself” by Divinyls as a piano ballad while getting a hummer from Hillary that took a bad turn.
+We even made room for a pretty racy news and weather report, with Matt improvising in character like a pro.
+It all ended with an intentionally off-key and warped rewritten reading of “If God Was One of Us” by Joan Osbourne.

-but back to the recording session. i got to telling matt about a parenting class assignment i was none too thrilled about. i was supposed to interview several adults and ask them a list of questions about — gasp! — parenting. i needed to meet a certain criteria and wasn’t looking forward to reaching outside of my family circle to satisfy the demands of the assignment.
+But back to the recording session for a second.
+I got to telling Matt about a parenting class assignment I was none too thrilled about.
+I was supposed to interview a number of adults and ask them a list of questions about — gasp! — parenting.
+I needed to meet a certain criteria and wasn’t looking forward to reaching outside of my family circle to satisfy the demands of the assignment.

-matt’s solution? “let’s record a bunch of interviews. i’ll pretend to be the adults.”
+Matt’s solution?
+“Let’s record a bunch of phoney interviews.
+I’ll pretend to be the adults.”

-we laughed like crazy, but my parenting teacher never would have accepted it. so i just took a mark of zero. there were enough other assignments in that class that it didn’t even matter, and i still ended up with a mark in the eighties or nineties.
+We laughed like crazy, but my parenting teacher never would have accepted it.
+So I just took a mark of zero and didn’t hand in anything.
+There were enough other assignments in that class that it didn’t even matter, and I still ended up with a mark in the eighties or nineties.

-i still need to mix those interviews, and our infomercial could use a fresh mastering because it was recorded at the time of CHILDREN HAVE NO EYES and i squashed it a bit the first time. it’s another one of those curios that probably wouldn’t appeal to many people, but it would be fun for me to listen to anyway.
+I still need to mix those interviews, if only for my own amusement, and our infomercial could use a fresh mastering, because it was recorded at the time of CHILDREN HAVE NO EYES and I squashed it a bit the first time.